krizkontrolz/Home-Assistant-nextion_handler/README.md

   <summary>Global settings (Nextion Editor - Program.s tab)</summary>

 ---

+Nextion Global Settings are set in the ```Program.s``` tab in the Nextion Editor.
+Some of these settings can be used to fine tune the behaviour of the boilerplate ```UPDATE_LOOP``` code (including adjusting these 'live' while the Nextion is running, see comments in code), while other variables are only for internal use.

 ```
 //~~~~~~boilerplate~~~~
 // DEVICE CONFIG & GLOBAL SETTINGS (directly controllable from HA)